When you borrow money, it's important to understand what's at stake. What happens if you fail to repay the loan?

 Recourse Loans - The Recourse

 Recourse loans get their name from the fact that lenders have power.
 They are allowed to go after you for amounts that you owe - even after they’ve taken collateral.
-If you default on a recourse loan, the lender can bring legal cases against you, garnish your wages, levy bank accounts, and try to collect the amount you owe.
+If you default on a recourse loan, the lender can bring legal action against you, garnish your wages, levy bank accounts, and use other methods to collect the amount you owe.

 A legal action to collect money after foreclosure is generally called a deficiency judgment.